trothr/chicory/README.md

 Chicory works best when blended with other methods.

 Chicory allows that packages can reside remotely or on removable media.
+It does not require that software packages be shrink-wrapped for delivery.
+It supports point-and-shoot.

 ## Features